Art

 Bike seat ram’s head

-I built this blatant ripoff of homage to Pablo Picasso’s “Toro” out of the left over pieces of my Brooks saddle repair and a particularly scary pair of handlebars.
-My son and my mother-in-law both love it and won’t let me sell it yet.
+I built this blatant ripoff of homage to Pablo Picasso's "Toro" out of the left over pieces of my Brooks saddle repair and a particularly scary pair of handlebars.
+It's posted on my Etsy store.

 Currently for sale on Etsy at the bargain price of $110 $197.00